MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/migrate-devices-streamlined.md

 Depending on the OS, migrations require a device reboot or service restart once the onboarding package is applied:

 - Windows: reboot the device
-- macOS: Reboot the device or restart the MDE service by running:
+- macOS: Reboot the device or restart the Defender for Endpoint service by running:
   1.	`sudo launchctl unload /Library/LaunchDaemons/com.microsoft.fresno.plist`
   2.	`sudo launchctl load /Library/LaunchDaemons/com.microsoft.fresno.plist`